Do Go On - 369 - The Night Witches

 Yeah, I've given them a job.

-I think it does say first sale when you drive past.
+I think it does say first sale when he drove past.

-and the last one I remember seeing a few years ago was called crazy rich witches
+And the last one I remember saying a few years ago was called Crazy Rich Witches.

-At least they had some self-awareness to go,
+At least I had some self-awareness to go, maybe that's inappropriate.

 Yeah, but why pick that movie?